Gabriele Haefs

 Gabriele Haefs (born 27 August 1953) is a German writer and translator.

+Personal life and education

+Haefs was born in Wachtendonk to Johann Heinrich Haefs and Annie Pasch, and married the Norwegian novelist Ingvar Ambjørnsen in 1985.
+She graduated with a doctorate in folkloristics from the University of Hamburg in 1982.

+Career

-She was born in Wachtendonk to Johann Heinrich Haefs and Annie Pasch, and is married to Norwegian writer Ingvar Ambjørnsen.
-She is credited for having discovered Jostein Gaarder's novel Sophie's World, which she translated into German language, and eventually became a worldwide bestseller.
+Haefs is credited for having discovered Jostein Gaarder's novel Sophie's World, which she translated into German language, and eventually became a worldwide bestseller.
 She was decorated Knight of the Royal Norwegian Order of Merit in 2011.
 She was awarded the Willy Brandt Prize in 2000.